Excape/ynab-splitter/ynab-swagger-client/docs/CategoriesApi.md

 //bearer.setApiKeyPrefix("Token");

 CategoriesApi apiInstance = new CategoriesApi();
-SaveMonthCategoryWrapper body = new SaveMonthCategoryWrapper(); // SaveMonthCategoryWrapper | The category to update String budgetId = "budgetId_example"; // String | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget)
+SaveMonthCategoryWrapper body = new SaveMonthCategoryWrapper(); // SaveMonthCategoryWrapper | The category to update.
+Only `budgeted` amount can be updated and any other fields specified will be ignored.
+String budgetId = "budgetId_example"; // String | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget)
 LocalDate month = new LocalDate(); // LocalDate | The budget month in ISO format (e.g. 2016-12-01) (\"current\" can also be used to specify the current calendar month (UTC))
 String categoryId = "categoryId_example"; // String | The id of the category